rebeccaebarnes/sql_analysis/README.md

 The SQL Analysis module assists in testing of data between SQL database tables.
 This is the development version of the module.

-Use examples include comparing results in a view table to those derived from a star schema, or comparing results from a table derived from an external source to a table built via ETL.
+Use examples include comparing data in a view to those in a table derived from a star schema, or comparing results from a table derived from an external source to a table built via ETL.

 ## Main Features

-**SQLGatherData** allows generation of SQL query strings and gathering of data to complete one of five different tests `count`, `low_distinct`, `high_distinct`, `numeric`, and `id_check`.
-It also allows for use of custom query strings.

-1. **SQLUnitTest**
+- **Class: SQLUnitTest**
-    1. Creates and runs SQL database queries based on attributes provided with class instantiation.
+    1. Creates and runs SQL database queries based on attributes provided with class instantiation or custom SQL query string.
     2. Completes five built in tests based on field-type categorizations of `count`, `low_distinct`, `high_distinct`, `numeric`, `id_check`.
     3. Flags fields above a specified difference threshold for "priority review".
     4. Displays a summary of results.

-2. Basic database queries can also be completed via the use of **sql_query**.
+    5. Saves results and summary as specified.

+- **Function: compare_tables**
+    1. Utilizes methods of SQLUnitTest to complete a full comparison of table values.

+- **Function: sql_query**
+    1. Conducts basic database queries

 ## Functionality Overview
 The concept behind the testing is that database information can often be segmented by a field, such as dates.
 Testing can be done by comparing field values across these groupings.

 If we had three tables `rental_view`, `alt_rental_view`, and `alt_sim_rental_view` we may wish to compare them to see if the "alt" tables are accurately capturing the information in `rental_view`.

+### Basic Query
-We could view each table:
+We could view the tables:

 **rental_view**